AhmadBassaleh/ETTRPTWData/README.md

 # ETTRPTWData
-Data used in the Electric Truck and Trailer Routing Problem
+This repository serves to provide the data used in the Electric Truck and Trailer Routing Problem with Time Windows (ETTRPTW)